20 Fastest Animals in the World

 The Blue wildebeest is a mammal native to southern and eastern Africa that consumes grass.

 They grow up to 1.30 meters in height.
-Blue Wildebeest can reach speeds of up to 50 mph with powerful legs and shoulders.
+Blue Wildebeest can reach up to 50 mph with powerful legs and shoulders.

-The speedy movement allows Blue Wildebeest to be part of the fastest animals in the world.
+The speedy movement allows the Blue Wildebeest to be one of the fastest animals in the world.
 The speedy movement also allows it to locate shelters from predators and migrate quickly.

 Typically, the Blue Wildebeest is found in groups.
 In the dry season, they migrate to wetlands in search of grass.

-Blue Wildebeest use certain animals that pursue the same migratory route (for example, zebra) to be alarmed by predators.
+Blue Wildebeest uses certain animals that pursue the same migratory route (for example, zebra) to be alarmed by predators.

 Leave a Reply